September 8, Reading 1 – 2 Samuel 24

 SJA Notes

-“I will not offer burnt offerings to the LORD my God that cost me nothing.”
+“I will not offer burnt offerings to the LORD my God that cost me nothing.

-How clearly David understands the importance of worship!
 The gravity with which we are to take our Lord God!

 “But the king’s word prevailed against Joab and the commanders of the army.”

-There are two starkly different David’s here.
 The stubborn sinner whose pride will not let him be swayed by wisdom.
-And the repentant disciple who throws himself at the feet of the Almighty.

-We can learn from David here.
-Because my own heart is full of pride at times, and at times I am broken before the Lord at my own folly.
+And at times I am broken before the Lord at the thought of my own folly.

 * Dear Lord,

 We are broken.
-You are not.
+Sinners.

-Please write Your word on our hearts.
+Please write Your word on our hearts today.

 Amen.